D2 Football Playoff Selection Q&A

 • A team must have a win-loss record of .500 or better against Division II opponents.

-Q: Assuming a lot of teams meet the qualifying standards, how are the top 7 determined?
+Q: Assuming a lot of teams meet the qualifying standards, how are at large bids determined?

 A: There is a set of required selection criteria applied to compare the eligible teams.
 The regional selection committees apply the following criteria in no particular order: